Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Cyclic subrepresentations

 From the general formulas (\ref{A(g)}), (\ref{B(g)}), it follows the formula (\ref{||B||}) and

 for general $g$ of the form (\ref{g}).
-Consistency condition $\mathfrak{e}^2\geq 0$ follows from (\ref{||B||}).
-It was also proved in \cite{{wawrzyckiKernel}} that the invariant kernel (\ref{<u,ugh-1>}) is positive definite on the Lobachevsky space $u\cdot u=1$, for all $\mathfrak{e}^2\geq 0$, independently of the axioms of \cite{Staruszkiewicz}.
 Of course, consistency of the theory, implying unitarity of $U$, implies also positive definiteness of the kernel $\langle g|h\rangle$ associated to the cyclic representation associated with any cyclic vector, in particular with the cyclic vector of the form (\ref{x}).